tom-englert/Nullable.Extended/RelaseNotes.md

 [Next]

+1.15.2
+- Show also NX0004 (Init only) context in VS extension.

 1.15.1
 - The codefix suggestion will use the same line ending as the offending code.
 - Fix crash when suggesting a fix for un-indented code.